Mia McLeod

 Mia S. McLeod (born August 19, 1968) is an American former politician who served as a member of the South Carolina Senate from the 22nd district (Kershaw and Richland Counties) from 2017 until 2024.
 She was a Democrat before later becoming an Independent.
-On June 3, 2021, McLeod announced her candidacy for the 2022 South Carolina gubernatorial election, becoming the first Black woman to run for Governor of South Carolina, generating national and international headlines.
+On June 3, 2021, McLeod announced her candidacy for the 2022 South Carolina gubernatorial election, becoming the first Black woman to run for Governor of South Carolina.

 Early life and education

 McLeod is the daughter of the late James S. and Shirley J. McLeod.
 McLeod earned a Bachelor of Arts degree from the University of South Carolina and a Juris Doctor from the University of South Carolina School of Law.

 Career

 McLeod is the President of McLeod Butler Communications, LLC.
 Prior to her election to the South Carolina State Legislature, McLeod worked in various state agencies including the Office of the South Carolina Attorney General.